jmmhappy/InteractiveCharacterPathFollowing/README.md

 ## Dataset

-This project uses the [Phase-Functioned Neural Networks for Character Control](https://github.com/sreyafrancis/PFNN/tree/master/data/animations) dataset.
-This dataset was developed by Holden, D., Komura, T., & Saito, J. (2017), and can be freely used for academic or non-commercial purposes.
-For commercial use, please contact contact@theorangeduck.com.
+This project uses the dataset of [Phase-Functioned Neural Networks for Character Control](https://theorangeduck.com/page/phase-functioned-neural-networks-character-control).
+This project was developed by Holden, D., Komura, T., & Saito, J. (2017), and can be freely used for academic or non-commercial purposes.

+You can directly download the PFNN dataset from [this link](http://theorangeduck.com/media/uploads/other_stuff/pfnn.zip).
+Browse the neccessary motion files at `pfnn\data\animations`.
 In our demo, we exclude jumping, t-poses, and walking on uneven terrain.
 That includes:

 LocomotionFlat01_000.bvh